codefellows/seattle-ops-301d8/class-07/lab/README.md

 Congratulations!
 You've set up your first web server properly behind a firewall.

-### Part 5: Topology
+### Part 5: Topology 2

-- Update your network topology in draw.io and include in your submission.
+When the other tasks are complete, review the topology and update, revise, extend, or add details as necessary.

+Was your initial topology accurate to the finished product?
+Why or why not?

 ## Stretch Goals (Optional Objectives)